-During the reporting period the Company established a skills matrix.
-Gaps in the collective skills of the Board are regularly reviewed by the Board as a whole, with the Board proposing candidates for directorships having regard to the desired skills and experience required by the Company as well as the proposed candidates' diversity of background.
-The skills matrix is available on the Company's website at https://www.environmental.com.au/about-egl/corporate-governance.
+Gaps in the collective skills of the Board are regularly reviewed by the Board as a whole, with the Board proposing candidates for directorships having regard to the desired skills and experience required by the Company as well as the diversity of background of proposed candidates.
+The skills matrix is available on the Company's website at https://environmental.com.au/corporate-governance/.